To view the E-Consult patient video please click here.

 There will still be some pre-bookable appointments available for the GP at Keyingham and with our Advanced Nurse Practitioner (Julie Storey) and Advanced Clinical Practitioner (Michael Moore) at Hedon.

 This is the equivalent to 8 surgeries.
-20 and a half hours of appointment time!
+20 hours of appointment time!

 If you feel you do not need the appointment or are unable to attend please contact us so we can offer the appointment to another patient.
 From September the Practice will be contacting patients who do not attend for their appointment.
 Thank you.